Medical Examinations and Inquiries: Employee Rights

 Your Right to Access Your Records

 The specific procedures for accessing your records may vary by employer, but they cannot unreasonably restrict your access to your own medical information.
-Reviewing your medical file periodically helps ensure it contains accurate information and appropriate confidentiality is maintained.
+Reviewing your medical file periodically helps ensure it contains accurate information and maintains appropriate confidentiality.

 Workplace Wellness Programs and Medical Information